 Yes or no. On or off.
 Cat or dog.
-These are all examples of binary classes and by using a logistic regression we can predict a binary outcome given a set of features.
-At it's most basic, logistic regression uses a threshold or decision boundry to learn how to map features to a class.
+These are all examples of binary classes, and by using a logistic regression we can predict a binary outcome given a set of features.
+At its most basic, logistic regression uses a threshold or decision boundary to learn how to map features to a class.

 Let's look at a simplistic example.
 Say we have some data on characteristics of cats and dogs,

 [sense of smell, eyesight, sound].
-We'd like to classify each data point as either a cat or dog by teaching the algorithm that dogs tend to bark bark and have excellent sense of smell while cats meow and have great eyesite.
+We'd like to classify each data point as either a cat or dog by teaching the algorithm that dogs tend to bark and have excellent sense of smell while cats meow and have great eyesight.

-For each data point, a logigistic regression returns the probilitiy of that point belonging to a given class, which we can then use to predict classification of new records added to the dataset!
+For each data point, a logistic regression returns the probability of that point belonging to a given class, which we can then use to predict classification of new records added to the dataset!